 (Photo: copyright of Irene Denton, Kosciuszko National Park, New South Wales)

-This is a big brown hairy Caterpillar.
+This is a big brown hairy Caterpillar, although the longer hairs are white.
 The hairs are absent from between the segments giving it a tufted look.
-This is especially evident when it adopts its defensive posture, and curls into a tight circle.
-The caterpillar looks like it has a white nose.
+This is especially evident when it adopts its defensive posture, and curls into a tight spiral.

 The hairs are very sharp, thin and brittle.
 They easily penetrate the skin and break off.
 This can affect some people causing urticaria.